tristanlabelle/swift-dotnetmetadata/Readme.md

 The library consists in two layered modules:

-- `DotNetMD` (logical layer): Provides an object model for .NET concepts of assemblies, types and members, including resolution of cross-assembly references, similar to the `System.Reflection` APIs.
+- `DotNetMetadata` (logical layer): Provides an object model for .NET concepts of assemblies, types and members, including resolution of cross-assembly references, similar to the `System.Reflection` APIs.
-- `DotNetMDFormat` (physical layer): Implements low-level decoding of the .NET portable executable file format and provides a strongly-typed view of the metadata tables, heaps and signatures.
+- `DotNetMetadataFormat` (physical layer): Implements low-level decoding of the .NET portable executable file format and provides a strongly-typed view of the metadata tables, heaps and signatures.

 The logical layer can represent a mock `mscorlib` assembly and its core types to support inspecting `.winmd` files, which reference an unresolvable `mscorlib, Version=255.255.255.255`.